ctcl-bregis/ctclsite-rust/config/projects/pc_pet.md

 "Polyethylene Terephthalate" (shorthand "PET") is a desktop system that I put together in late 2021.
 It served as the "main" desktop for all of 2022.
 It had a variety of workloads such as running PC games, virtualization, EDA and running the Xactimate estimating software.
+It was the first "themed" build I have completed.

 ## Configuration